Todd-L-Miller/a-paladin-tutorial/a-paladin-narrative.md

 The tunnel did, actually -- and of course -- end.
 It opened into a bluish, or at least blue-lit, room with space for a dozen families to each cluster around a plinth.
-It's a like the base of a column, except you use it hold up vases, usually; in Alandoor, of course, it's a place you can put the down and distribute the burden of the good earth.
-It's traditional for the whole family to help carry it up the ramp, even if only one or two of the adult descendants actually go all the way into the catacombs to collect it.
+It's a like the base of a column, except you use it hold up vases, usually; in Alandoor, of course, it's a place you can put down and distribute the burden of the good earth.
+It's traditional for the whole family to help carry the earth up the ramp, even if only one or two of the adultss actually go all the way into the catacombs to collect it.

 You were trying to remember the architecture word for the marble pieces on the stone floor because you didn't want to think too closely or look too